PhD, biomedical engineering, Washington University in St. Louis

 BS and MS, electronic engineering, Tsinghua University, Beijing

 Song Hu joins the McKelvey Engineering School from the University of Virginia, where he is an associate professor of biomedical engineering.
-He has published over 60 peer-reviewed articles in journals including Science, Nature, Nature Neuroscience, and Proceedings of the National Academy of Sciences, and delivered more than 40 invited talks including a Neurotechnologies plenary talk at Photonics West and a President’s Symposium keynote talk at Annual Microcirculatory Society Meeting.
-His publications, including the 4th and 6th most-cited articles in Journal of Biomedical Optics since 2009 and the 5th most-cited article in Optics Letters since 2007, have accumulated over 6,000 citations (h-index: 30).
+He has published more than 60 peer-reviewed articles in journals including Science, Nature, Nature Neuroscience, and Proceedings of the National Academy of Sciences, and delivered more than 40 invited talks including a Neurotechnologies plenary talk at Photonics West and a President’s Symposium keynote talk at the annual Microcirculatory Society Meeting.
+His publications, including the fourth and sixth most-cited articles in Journal of Biomedical Optics since 2009 and the fifth most-cited article in Optics Letters since 2007, have accumulated over 6,000 citations (h-index: 30).
 He won the National Science Foundation CAREER Award in 2018 and the Ralph E. Powe Junior Faculty Enhancement Award in 2014.
 He serves on the editorial boards of Neurophotonics, Photoacoustics, and Scientific Reports.